TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/ethfw_demos/05001_demo_ethfw_combined.md

      - OSAL library: Provides the abstraction layer implementation for TI RTOS
      - UART driver: Required to print output messages to serial port
      - UDMA driver: Required for global level initialization of the UDMA driver
-     - CPSW driver: Provides an interface for the application to configure the control path of the CPSW switch, as well as the interface to send and receive Ethernet frames to/from CPSW's host port
+     - Enet driver: Provides an interface for the application to configure the control path of the CPSW switch, as well as the interface to send and receive Ethernet frames to/from CPSW's host port